 “Always use a primer before painting radiators – this will protect the surface and help the paint last longer!”

 “Make sure you are wearing the correct personal protective equipment (PPE) when applying primer, including gloves, goggles and a respirator!”

 Frequently Asked Questions

-Do I need to prime radiators before painting?
+Do I need to prime the radiators before painting?

 Yes, it’s a good idea to prime radiators before painting.
 Priming will help the paint adhere better to the surface and will help to prevent peeling and cracking.
 Choose a primer specifically designed for metal surfaces and be sure to follow the manufacturer’s instructions for application.

 What kind of paint do you use on radiators?

 You would use enamel paint on radiators.
 Enamel paint is a type of paint that is made up of glass particles and resin.
 It is a highly durable paint that can be used on a variety of surfaces, including metal and plastic.
 Enamel paint dries to a hard, glossy finish and is resistant to chipping and fading.

 To clean radiators, you will need some white spirit and a cloth.
 Dampen the cloth in the white spirit and wipe down the radiator.
 Be sure to get into all the nooks and crannies.
 If there is any built-up dirt or grease, you can use a wire brush to scrub it off.
 Rinse off the radiator with cold water and dry it thoroughly before putting it back in place.

 I’m Lee the Plumbing Wizard.
 I’ve been a plumber for over 40 years and have seen it all.
 People used to call me a magician because I could fix things so easily – hence the name Plumbing Wizard.